Yrol/spring-project-management/README.md

 MySQL has been used for data management.

-### Create Artifacts in IntelliJ and running the project.
+### Create Artifacts in IntelliJ and running the project locally.

 + **Step 1** : File &rarr; Project Structure
   <p><img src="https://i.imgur.com/rTo35dE.png"></img></p>